roipoussiere/jaffle/website/content/syntax.md

 Such expressions are limited to simple mathematics (`+`, `=`, `*`, `/`, `**`).

-### Function in parameter
+## Functions in parameters

-Use the `set` keyword to pass a function as parameter, such as in accumulation modifiers (here with an inline dictionnary):
+To pass a function in a parameter such as in accumulation modifiers, use the `set` keyword (here with an inline dictionnary):

 {{< code "h" >}}
 ```js